ezrealjs/ezreal/README.md

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

-## Description
+## Introduction

 Ezreal combines some middleware with a preset to build your webpackConfig.
 Why not use [neutrinoJs](https://neutrinojs.org/) ？For more details, you can read this [pr](https://github.com/neutrinojs/neutrino/pull/1653).

 So ezreal can do even better in the following areas
 1. ***Single responsibility principle***: a middleware does only one thing
 2. ***Preset support***: the preset concept makes it easy to publish to npm to share your configuration
+3. ***Pipeline build***: instead of nested call, flat call middleware one by one
-3. ***No side effects***: the code implementation makes it more side-effect-free and pure
+4. ***No side effects***: the code implementation makes it more side-effect-free and pure
-4. ***Hot plugging and unplugging***: quickly add a feature and uninstall a feature without any burden

 Nowadays, many excellent packages are facing this problem, with more and more features, each new optional feature requires multiple webpack configuration changes, and the code has to add if elese conditional judgments, the complexity of the code will grow exponentially.
 And when a feature is deprecated, you forget which files to restore

 ## Getting started
 ```
-yarn add ezreal-core ezreal-preset-react
+yarn add ezreal-core
 ```

-### A command line tool
-easy combination to generate the desired configuration
 ```
 const bootstrap = require("ezreal-core");

 const webpackConfig = bootstrap({
-   extends: require.resolve('my-company-web')
-}).webpack();

-// my-company-web is an npm package or a file
+	// my-preset-react is an npm package or a file
-module.exports = {
-	extends: require.resolve('ezreal-preset-react'),
+	extends: require.resolve('my-preset-react'),
     middleware: [
-    	require.resolve('my-company-prerender'),
-        require.resolve('my-company-microFrontEnd'),
-        require.resolve('my-company-packageCheck'),
-        require.resolve('my-company-esCheck'),
-        require.resolve('my-company-sentry'),
+    	require.resolve('my-middleware-prerender'),
+        require.resolve('my-middleware-microFrontEnd'),
+        require.resolve('my-middleware-packageCheck'),
+        require.resolve('my-middleware-esCheck'),
+        require.resolve('my-middleware-sentry'),
         ...
     ]
-}
+}).webpack();
 ```

+## Examples
 ### A simple web project
-can provide you with webpackConfig
+Can provide you with webpackConfig
 ```
 // examples/simple/webpack.config.js